radar/ryanbigg.com/_posts/2017-02-23-debugging-a-stopped-elixir-supervisor.markdown

     (elixir) lib/enum.ex:2346: Enum.to_list/1
 ```

 This gives me a large amount of confidence that the latest version of the `mongodb` package will no longer cause `CopyCat.ImportSupervisor` to exit normally, but will instead raise exceptions when a timeout is encountered.
+When this happens, `CopyCat.ImportSupervisor` will exit with an exception too, causing `CopyCat.Supervisor` to restart it.

 I've now got a pull request in the works for Copy Cat to use this `ecto-2` branch, but that only means that an exception will now be raised when a timeout is encountered.
 It doesn't make the timeout go away.